-- Setting work: - Adapting schemes of learning - Setting learning for the pupils in their classes - o The learning set should follow the usual timetable for the class had they been in school, wherever possible - o Teachers will set learning using the STARz online platform - Daily English (including guided reading, spelling/phonics) and mathematics work. - A range of other subject areas x5 sessions each week for the children to compete in any order that they wish.
-This gives the flexibility to complete the most appropriate activity at the most appropriate time.
+- Setting work: - Adapting schemes of learning - Setting learning for the pupils in their classes - The learning set should follow the usual timetable for the class had they been in school, wherever possible - o Teachers will set learning using the STARz online platform - Daily English and mathematics work and one other subject - Providing feedback on learning: - English and mathematics work each day, personalised for individual pupils - Work in other subjects as they are completed, but an acknowledgement comment may be used and marked as complete within STARz - Keeping in touch with pupils who aren't in school and their parents: - Teachers are expected to make contact via feedback on learning through STARz each day.

-- Ensuring that there is learning to fulfil the following minimum requirements; Key Stage 1: 3 hours a day on average across the cohort, with less for younger children; Key Stage 2: 4 hours a day. - Providing feedback on learning: - English and mathematics work each day, personalised for individual pupils - Work in other subjects as they are completed, but an acknowledgement comment may be used and marked as complete within STARz - Keeping in touch with pupils who aren't in school and their parents: - Teachers are expected to make contact via feedback on learning through STARz each day. - o If there is a concern around the level of a pupil's engagement, the teacher should inform the Headteacher and a decision will be made about who will make contact, initially by email and if needed by telephone.
+- o If there is a concern around the level of a pupil's engagement, the teacher should inform the Headteacher and a decision will be made about who will make contact, initially by email and if needed by telephone.
 The Headteacher will keep a record of which families are contacted, the reason and the parent's response. - Teachers should only use their school email address to communicate with parents and pupils.
-All parent/carer emails should come through the school admin account. - Teachers should check STARz messages from pupils at least once in the morning and once in the afternoon and should respond within 24 hours. - Parent email contact should be made through the office email however some parents (particularly of the younger children) will use the pupil email in STARz to communicate with teachers.
+All parent/carer emails should come through the school admin account - Teachers should check STARz messages from pupils at least once in the morning and once in the afternoon and should respond within 24 hours. - o Parent email contact should be made through the office email however some parents will use the pupil email in STARz to communicate with teachers.
 Teachers should monitor this and if it becomes too onerous, should inform the Headteacher.
 If it is simply to clarify something or to give feedback on learning, teachers should reply and acknowledge this within 24 hours. - o If the matter cannot be resolved within that period, the teacher will acknowledge the email and explain to the parent the reasons for the delay and the actions they are taking. - Where a family displays difficult behaviour or is unable/unwilling to comply, teachers will contact the Headteacher. - Calls made using personal phones must have 141 inserted before the recipient's number so that their phone number is hidden from view. - Any complaints or concerns shared by parents or pupils should be reported to the Headteacher; for any safeguarding concerns, refer immediately to the DSL. - Staff who are required to self-isolate are expected to: - o Follow the normal reporting procedure for planned absence. - Obtain a test if they have symptoms and share the result of it with school so that appropriate plans can be made.
-If there is any

-- difficulty in accessing a test, the Headteacher should be informed immediately so that a test can be requested through the employer portal. - o If unwell themselves, teachers will be covered by another staff member.
+If there is any difficulty in accessing a test, the Headteacher should be informed immediately so that a test can be requested through the employer portal. - o If unwell themselves, teachers will be covered by another staff member.
 Planning and other activities will not be undertaken until the teacher is fit for work.